Ornamental cherry tree, also called Japanese cherry tree or Prunus, is a very beautiful ornamental tree.

 Soil – ordinary, well drained

-Pruning and care definitely help it to grow and bloom.
+Pruning and care will help it grow and bloom magnificently.

 It is recommended to plant in fall, before the first frost spells, to give the roots time to grow.